Spectral State Compression of Markov Processes: Minimax Estimation of Low-Rank Markov Models

 \subsection{Minimax Lower Bound for Estimating Low-Rank Markov Chains}

 Now we investigate the information-theoretic limits of recovering low-rank Markov models.
 Consider the following class of low-rank transition matrices

-where $\mathcal{P}$ is the class of all transition matrices (see its definition in Eq. \eqref{eq:transition-matrix} in the supplementary materials).
+where $\mathcal{P}_p$ is the class of all $p$-by-$p$ transition matrices (see its definition in Eq. \eqref{eq:transition-matrix} in the supplementary material).
 Furthermore, we consider a more restricted class of low-rank Markov models with bounded mixing time and uniform ergodic distributions, given by

 We provide error lower bounds for recovering transition matrices within the aforementioned classes from finite trajectories.

 \begin{Theorem}[Lower Bound] Suppose we observe $(n+1)$ consecutive transition states $\{X_0,\ldots, X_n\}$, where the starting point $X_0$ is randomly generated from the invariant distribution.
 Then